Quick answer

 Application and Forms

-• Body Art Establishment Permit Application: Available on the Tennessee Department of Health website under “Body Art” or “Tattoo” in the Health Related Boards section.
+- Body Art Establishment Permit Application: Available on the Tennessee Department of Health website under “Body Art” or “Tattoo” in the Environmental Health section, or from your local county health department.

 Bloodborne Pathogen Training Providers